redis/docs/content/develop/ai/index.md

 ## Next steps

-Get started with the following Redis python notebooks.
+Get started with the following Redis Python notebooks.

 * [The place to start if you are brand new to Redis](https://colab.research.google.com/github/redis-developer/redis-ai-resources/blob/main/python-recipes/redis-intro/00_redis_intro.ipynb)